Mike-on-Tour/dim/README.md

 Users are getting deleted by a cron job which intervals between two runs can be defined within the ACP for either hours or days.
 With each run the cron job handles a maximum of 1,000 users to prevent a heavy load on the database.
 So if you have a big number of users which are either inactive, sleepers or zeroposters it would be best to run the cron job every hour or so to get rid of a large chunk of users in a short period of time.
 After cleaning the database you might want to set the interval to one or even more days.
-**Warning:** This extension deletes the users selected by the settings without further warning after enabling it in the ACP settings page.
-This can inadvertently affect users you might want to keep if you do not pay attention what settings you choose.
+**Warning:** This extension deletes the users selected by the settings without further warning after enabling it on its ACP settings page.
+This can inadvertently affect users you might want to keep if you do not pay attention to the settings you choose.
 Handle this extenson with care!
+Use it at your own risk!

 ## Install